 Reliable performance is a must for any family vehicle, and the Honda Pilot and Acura MDX each deliver strength and efficiency.

-You won't have to worry about the weather conditions either, because the Pilot sports an Intelligent Traction Management system.
-Using this advanced technology, you can tackle various terrain with four selectable modes which include normal, snow, mud, and sand.
+You can take on a variety of weather conditions because the Pilot sports an available Intelligent Traction Management system.
+Using this advanced technology, you can tackle various terrain with four selectable modes including Normal, Snow, Mud, and Sand.

 Pilot vs MDX: Interior Dimensions & Cargo Space